MatteoGioia/neuron/zettelkasten/University/Distributed Systems/DS I - Intro.md

     - What is a system's run?
     - What is a cut?
 Why is it important for it to be consistent?
     - Why we can't use another process as a monitor?
     - What is a logical clock?
+What property does it guarantee?
 Why it is not enough to monitor the other processes?
+What does it lack? (hint: gap)
+    - How can we use the notion of stability to create a new delivery rule better than DR1?
+Why does it work for some gaps but it is still not good enough?
+    - What is causal delivery?
+And causal history?
+Why is it hard to track in the long run?
+Which useful property is true when we use causal histories as timestamp? (hint: strong)
+    - What is a vector clock?
+How can it be used to make a DR3 that takes gaps AND causal delivery into account?
+    - Why is it important to assume the system is closed (i.e. no hidden communication channels)?

 ## Basic notions